 Should you wish to create a new fund through the bequest, you should also contact Gilroy Foundation as we require additional information to set up one of these funds that could affect the language used in your will or trust.

 With an immediate gift or a planned gift through Gilroy Foundation, you can ensure you will continue to make a difference for generations to come.
 Some types of planned gifts allow you to receive income for life, then benefit charity after you’ve passed on.

 Whatever your needs, Gilroy Foundation offers an array of options that can continue your commitment to the community years for years to come.

 Do you want to protect open space?
 Provide affordable housing?
 Help seniors?

-With a planned gift to the Gilroy Foundation, you can provide funding in perpetuity for the causes you are most passionate about.
-Your legacy gift can create a field-of-interest fund at the Foundation, and the Gilroy Foundation will ensure grants are made each year to the organizations doing the best work in that field.
+With a planned gift to Gilroy Foundation, you can provide funding in perpetuity for the causes you are most passionate about.
+Your legacy gift can create a field-of-interest fund at the Foundation, and Gilroy Foundation will ensure grants are made each year to the organizations doing the best work in that field.